 Death is usually caused by complications (such as other infections), rather than from the disease itself.
 Death often occurs within 2 years.

 - Deadly infections due to immune system damage

 Contact your provider if you have symptoms of leishmaniasis after visiting an area where the disease is known to occur.

 Taking measures to avoid sandfly bites can help prevent leishmaniasis:

 - Putting fine mesh netting around the bed (in areas where the disease occurs)

 Public health measures to reduce sandflies are important.
 There are no vaccines or medicines that prevent leishmaniasis.

 Aronson NE, Copeland NK, Magill AJ.
 Leishmania species: visceral (kala-azar), cutaneous, and mucosal leishmaniasis.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
-Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases, Updated Edition.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
-Philadelphia, PA: Elsevier Saunders; 2020:chap 275.
+Philadelphia, PA: Elsevier; 2020:chap 275.

 Bogitsh BJ, Carter CE, Oeltmann TN.
 Blood and tissue protistans I: hemoflagellates.
 In: Bogitsh BJ, Carter CE, Oeltmann TN, eds.
 Human Parasitology.
 5th ed.
-London, UK: Elsevier Academic Press; 2019:chap 6.
+Cambridge, MA: Elsevier Academic Press; 2019:chap 6.